onemoonsci/nmrfxprocessordocs/pages/01.processor/02.gui/01.menus/docs.md

 :    Display the Console window.
 The console can be used in Jython (Java version of Python) or R (statistical language) modes.

+Show Log Console

+:    Display the Log Console window.
+The Log Console shows error, information and warning  messages that might be generated during various actions.

 Show Datasets

 :   Show a table of currently opened datasets.
 Each row of the table shows the dataset name, number of dataset dimensions, default contour level, scale value, default contouring parameters and reference information.
 Reference information is displayed for a single dimension at a time.
 A pop-up menu on the DimN header allows you to choose the display dimension.
 The Draw menu at top of the Dataset Table window allows you to draw selected datasets in a variety of arrangements.

-Show Attributes

-:    Display the spectrum attributes window.

-Show Processor

-:    Display the Processor control window (it appears automatically if you open an FID)

-Show Scanner
+Show Regions Table

-:    Display the Scanner window.
-The scanner can be used to process, display and analyze sets of spectra.

-RNA Label Scheme

-: Show a window that can be used to specify the isotopic labeling scheme for RNA molecules.
+: Show a table of spectral regions.
+The tool has actions for saving, loading, adding, removing and integrating regions.

 ### Peaks